cuddlecake/ngxs-action-creator/CONTRIBUTING.md

 Please review our [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## :bulb: Asking Questions

-If you have any question that does not relate to a bug or a feature request, please use [GitHub Discussions](https://github.com/cuddlecake/ngxs-action-creator/discussions) instead of GitHub issues.

 ## :inbox_tray: How can I Contribute?

 **GitHub issues**